Back to Blog

 PlanetScale Branching

-PlanetScale uses a deploy request workflow:
+PlanetScale uses a deploy request workflow for their MySQL branching:

 BASH